Skip to content

 Being gentle is the golden rule of wig care, especially when it comes to brushing.
 The hair is hand-tied to a delicate cap, and aggressive handling can cause shedding by loosening these knots.
 Never brush your wig when it’s soaking wet, as the hair is at its most fragile.
 If you must detangle it after washing, wait until it's damp and use a wide-tooth comb.
 The proper technique is to gently brush out tangles by starting at the ends and slowly working your way up to the roots.
 This prevents pulling and minimizes stress on the hair and cap.
 Using a wig-specific brush or a wide-tooth comb will be your best bet for keeping it smooth and tangle-free.

-How to Make Your Medical Wig Last
+Making Your Human Hair Medical Wig Last Longer

 A human hair medical wig is an investment in your comfort and confidence, and with the right care, it can stay beautiful for a long time.
 Beyond your daily and weekly routines, a few key strategies can significantly extend its lifespan.
 Thinking ahead about maintenance, replacement, and even your insurance coverage will help you get the most out of your wig and ensure you always have a piece you love to wear.
 It’s all about having a long-term plan that keeps your wig looking its best.